Lab Manager

 Erin Scott

 Erin Scott is a poet/performer, artist/scholar, Scottish/Canadian living on the unceded territory and ancestral lands of the Syilx/Okanagan Peoples (Kelowna, BC).
-She holds an MFA in Writing and Performance from UBC Okanagan.
+They hold an MFA in Writing and Performance from UBC Okanagan.
 Erin is a PhD student in IGS Digital Arts and Humanities whose research-creation work contemplates a ‘both/and’ identity in relation to cultural, geographical, and traditional belonging through the creation of digital poetic texts and dialogic performance.
 Erin is a founding member of the literary arts organization Inspired Word Café.
 Their performance work has presented at festivals across Canada, she has won the John Lent Poetry/Prose Award and the Okanagan Short Story Contest, and is a graduate of the Banff Centre’s Writing Studio program.
 They have two chapbooks, two spoken word albums, two cats, four kids, and one incredible partner.
 She held the 2023 PRC Fellow position.

 Jordanna Marshall